abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/zoo_routing_problems.rst

       * **Arc** Routing Problems (ARP)
       * **Vehicle** Routing Problems (VRP)

-    For each category, we give an informal definition, list some problems, refer an (somewhat arbitrary) authoritative source and present quickly the specific examples we detail in each chapter of part III.
+    For each category, we give an informal definition, list some known mathematical problems, refer an (somewhat arbitrary) authoritative source and present quickly the specific examples we detail in each chapter of part III.

     Most problems have variants and